mu-tao/safe-transfer/README.md

 ---
 ### Step 1: Clone the Repository
 Git clone this repository on to the device which contains the wallet with the coldkey you suspect is compromised.
+We recommend regenerating your wallet on a new non-compromised computer before doing this.
 ```bash
 git clone https://github.com/opentensor/safe-transfer.git
 ```
 ---

 ### Step 2
-Install the requirements for this repository, which simply includes the safe `bittensor>=7.0.0` requirement and `rich` for terminal output colouring.
+Install the requirements for this repository, which simply includes two requirements `bittensor>=7.0.0` and `rich` for terminal output colouring.
 ```bash
 cd safe-transfer; python -m pip install -r requirements.txt
 ```

-> Note: IMPORTANT: Check that you are NOT using bittensor==6.12.2 or extract the old wallet to a new machine before continuing.
+> Note: IMPORTANT: Check that you are NOT using bittensor==6.12.2 before continuing.
 ```
 python -c 'import bittensor as bt; print (bt.__version__)'
 7.0.0 # OK